Along The Ale & Spirits Trail

 Insider Tip

-Sip New Mexico craft beer and savor foods from the region’s past at the annual New Mexico Beer and Food Festival: Panza Llena.
-It takes place outdoors at the fabulous living history museum, El Rancho de las Golondrinas, in mid-August.
-As the Spanish proverb in the title indicates, you’ll leave with a “Full Belly, Happy Heart.”
+Sip New Mexico craft beer and savor foods from the region’s past at the annual Santa Fe Beer and Food Festival.
+It takes place outdoors at the fabulous living history museum, El Rancho de las Golondrinas.

 Farm to Tap